rufuspollock/s3-bucket-listing/README.md

 ## Usage

-Copy the index.html into the s3 bucket where you want the listing (you can also put the index.html on any website).
+Copy the /app folder and all of its contents into the s3 bucket where you want the listing (you can also put the index.html on any website).

 **Note:** for s3 buckets which are in website mode you must take some